nasa/cumulus-orca/website/docs/developer/api/api.md

 and it has not been accessed in some time, then it may take 30-40 seconds for the database to become available.
 As AWS [limits](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#http-api-quotas)
-API invocations to 30 seconds, with no option of increase, this can cause API invocations to result in HTTP error code 504.
+API Gateway invocations to 30 seconds, with no option of increase, this can cause API invocations to result in HTTP error code 504.
+Where available, make use of the GraphQL Load Balancer endpoints.
-Integrators should include appropriate handling/retry code.
+Otherwise, include appropriate handling/retry code.
 :::

 ## Catalog reporting API